EconomyLens.com

 US Federal Reserve Chairman Jerome Powell warned that cutting rates too aggressively risked stoking inflation. ©AFP

-London (AFP) – Europe’s main stock markets retreated Wednesday following gains in Asia and Wall Street losses, with a focus on shares in technology giants and a warning from US Federal Reserve chief Jerome Powell on interest rates.
-Chinese tech firms stood out, with Alibaba shares rocketing after its chief executive stated the e-commerce giant planned to ramp up spending on artificial intelligence.
+London (AFP) – Europe’s main stock markets retreated Wednesday following gains in Asia and Wall Street losses, with focus on shares in technology giants and a warning from US Federal Reserve chief Jerome Powell on interest rates.
+Chinese tech firms stood out, with Alibaba shares rocketing after its chief executive said the e-commerce giant planned to ramp up spending on artificial intelligence.

 Related